Sciatica/Pinched Nerve Treatment In Gilbert, AZ

 Chiropractic Treatment for Sciatica

 Sciatica (sciatic neuralgia, sciatic neuritis, or lumbar radiculopathy) is pain that follows the path of the sciatic nerve.
 It originates in the lumbar spine and radiates down through the hips, buttocks, and the posterior thigh (back of the thigh), usually on one side of the body.
-If the pain is bad enough for you to be wondering how to make it stop, then it’s time to seek medical help.
+If the pain is bad enough for you to be wondering how to make it stop, then it’s time to seek chiropractic help.
 Fortunately, sciatica treatment options are available to manage pain.
 Surgery is rarely necessary.
 However, you can almost certainly avoid surgery if you visit a chiropractor for fast relief.

 What Are The Symptoms Of Sciatica?